 Jenny K: Unlike his father Vinod (worked with Amitabh a lot in the 70’s) and his brother Rahul (Bollywood/Hollywood and Earth), Akshaye is severely follicularly challenged these days, and I think he keeps it short so he’s not reduced to plugs or comb-over syndrome, of which I approve.

 To prove my point, here’s the “meet-DEFINITELY-cute” scene in essentially his debut film, Mohabbat, back in ’97 with Madhuri.
 Set up, her car has broken down in the rain, of course, and she can’t get anyone on the pay phone, it’s broken, and she runs for shelter into a nearby stable where Akshaye appears like a well-dressed hunky stable boy, or something.
 He’s not a stable boy in the film…don’t know why he was there, he works in an office in this one.
 Not the greatest movie, but I like him in it.
-Sorry about the graphics on the screen halfway through.
-This was the best copy of the clip that I found.
+Sorry no subtitles.

 Julie M: Much better than he looked in Taal.